 By extension CAMA certification of individuals will help organizations wishing to certify themselves to ISO 5500x to identify credible assessors and auditors.
 Note that the focus of the certification is subject area knowledge.
 Generic knowledge of ISO processes, assessment and auditing is not covered by this exam.

-CAMA certification is granted upon successful completion of a 2 hour exam and demonstration of relevant experience.
+CAMA certification is granted upon successful completion of a 2 hour exam and demonstration of relevant experience (minumum 5 years).
 The exam has been designed to test for knowledge defined in the Global Forum on Maintenance and Asset Management (GFMAM) document, “GFMAM ISO 55001 Auditor/Assessor Specification“.The Certified Asset Management Assessor (CAMA) Certification exam is currently available in English, Japanese and Portuguese and will soon to be available in Spanish and French.

 World Partners in Asset Management (WPiAM) accepts applications from holders of the IAM Certificate for an administrative fee and evidence of sufficient experience to qualify for CAMA Certification.
 To apply for CAMA Certification based on IAM Certificate, Register on the WPiAM website and complete your online profile.
 There are Continuing Professional Development requirements for maintaining your CAMA Certification.